IRAGUHADarren/modelling-assignment-on-state-diagrams/README.md

 # modelling-assignment-on-state-diagrams

-Gishushu Traffic Lights Functional Specification
+Gishushu Traffic Lights Functional Specification.

 The Gishushu Traffic Lights system is designed to manage traffic at a busy intersection.
 The system has four main directions:

 North-South and South-North directions.